Estimating sparse direct effects in multivariate regression with the spike-and-slab LASSO: Introducing the cgSSL

-When the spike and slab penalties are similar in size (i.e. $\lambda_{1} \approx \lambda_{0}, \xi_{1} \approx \xi_{0}$), we noticed that our ECM algorithm would sometimes return very dense estimates of $\Psi$ and diagonal estimates of $\Omega$ with very large diagonal entries.
-Essentially, when the spike and slab distributions are not too different, our ECM algorithm has a tendency to overfit the response with a dense $\Psi$, leaving very little residual variation to be quantified with $\Omega.$ On further investigation, we found that we could detect such pathological behavior by examining the condition number of the matrix $Y\Omega - X\Psi$.
-To avoid propagating dense $\Psi$'s and diagonal $\Omega$'s through the DPE and DCPE, we terminate our ECM early whenever the condition number of $Y\Omega-X\Psi$ exceeds $10n.$ We then set the corresponding $\Psi^{(s)} = 0$ and $\Omega^{(t)} = I$ and continue the dynamic exploration from that point.
-While this is admittedly ad hoc heuristic, we have found that it works well in practice and note that \citet{Moran2019_variance} utilized a similar strategy in the single-outcome high-dimensional linear regression setting with unknown variance.
+While experimenting with different penalty choices, we observed that when the spike and slab penalties were approximately equal and small, our ECM algorithm would often return very dense estimates of $\Psi$ and diagonal estimates of $\Omega$ with large diagonal entries.
+Essentially, when the spike and slab distributions are not too different and when neither encourages strong shrinkage, our ECM algorithm tended to overfit the data using a dense $\Psi$, leaving very little residual variation to be quantified with $\Omega.$ We found that we could detect such pathological behavior by examining the condition number of the matrix $Y\Omega - X\Psi$.
+To avoid propagating dense $\Psi$'s and diagonal $\Omega$'s through DPE, we terminate our ECM algorithm early whenever the condition number of $Y\Omega - X\Psi$ exceeds $10n.$ We then set the corresponding $\Psi^{(s,t)} = 0_{p\times q}$ and $\Omega^{(s,t)} = I_{q\times q}$ and continue the dynamic exploration from that point.
+Though it is not foolproof, we have found this heuristic to work well in practice.
+We also note that \citet{Moran2019_variance} utilized a similar early termination strategy in the single-outcome high-dimensional linear regression setting with unknown variance.